puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

     Exiting; no certificate found and waitforcert is disabled

-No problem, you just have to sign the certificate.
+No problem: you just have to sign the certificate.
 For now, we'll show you how to do it from the command line.
 If you prefer a GUI, the PE console includes [tools for certificate management](https://docs.puppet.com/pe/latest/console_cert_mgmt.html).

 <div class = "lvm-task-number"><p>Task 13:</p></div>

-First, exit your SSH session to return to the your Puppet master.
+First, exit your SSH session to return to the your Puppet master:

     exit

-Use the `puppet cert` tool to list unsigned certificates.
+Use the `puppet cert` tool to list unsigned certificates:

     puppet cert list

-Sign the cert for `hello.puppet.vm`.
+Sign the cert for `hello.puppet.vm`:

     puppet cert sign hello.puppet.vm